bloom-lmh/awe-axios/docs/en/发起HTTP请求/Common Functions.md

 ```

 ::: tip Decorator Pattern
-Essentially, `axios-plus` uses the **Decorator Pattern** to enhance request functionality.
+Essentially, `awe-axios` uses the **Decorator Pattern** to enhance request functionality.
 The outer request function wraps the inner request function, layer by layer (like nesting dolls), ultimately returning a new request function used to initiate the call.
 !https://image-bucket-1307756649.cos.ap-chengdu.myqcloud.com/image/20251029160152919.png

 :::

 :::warning Important Notes

-`axios-plus` does **not recommend** using Debounce and Throttle simultaneously because their implementation mechanisms conflict, which might lead to request failures.
+`awe-axios` does **not recommend** using Debounce and Throttle simultaneously because their implementation mechanisms conflict, which might lead to request failures.
 Recommended combinations are:

 - Search scenarios: `Debounce + Retry`